-At the date of this report, there were 2,007,537 ordinary shares under performance rights.
-(30,113,478 ordinary shares under performance rights prior to the share consolidation) Refer to the Director's Remuneration Report for further details of the options outstanding for Key Management Personnel (KMP) and Note 30 for further details of the performance rights shares outstanding.
+At the date of this report, there were 1,268,716 ordinary shares under performance rights.
+Refer to the Director's Remuneration Report for further details of the performance rights outstanding for Key Management Personnel (KMP) and Note 30 for further details of the performance rights shares outstanding.